HL7/davinci-pas/input/pagecontent/index.md

 <p class="new-content"  markdown="1">
 <a name="FHIR-52770"> </a>
-* Current Procedural Terminology (CPT) is copyright 2020 American Medical Association.
-All rights reserved</p>
+CPT © Copyright 2026 American Medical Association.
+All rights reserved.
+AMA and CPT are registered trademarks of the American Medical Association.</p>

 {% lang-fragment ip-statements.xhtml %}